AndreiIgna/andrei/README.md

 Personal website at https://andrei.net

-v6 🤞 Build with Svelte Kit
+v6 🤞 Build with Svelte Kit this time